 Submitting a Senate Appeal

-Important: it is not enough to just repeat the same grounds which you used in your letter to the College Appeals Committee.
+Important: it is not enough to just repeat the same grounds which you used in your appeal submission to the College Appeals Committee.
 Instead you must show that at least one of the above grounds applies to your appeal.

 The rules for a Senate Appeal are at Chapter 28 of the University Regulations.